NatCogLab/natcoglab.github.io/people.md

 <div style="text-align: justify">

 Tamar’s research interests include understanding the dynamics of naturalistic experience and narratives, with a special focus on social contexts and content.
-Before joining the lab, she graduated from the University of Rochester with a B.S. with Honors in Research in Brain and Cognitive Sciences, having worked with Dr. Elise Piazza.
+Before joining the lab, she graduated from the University of Rochester with a B.S. with Honors in Research in Brain and Cognitive Sciences, working with Dr. Elise Piazza.
 Outside of science, Tamar can be found doing various needle crafts, swimming, or reading from her ever-expanding book collection.

 </div>